jkat718/project5/README.md

 	- List f-layout showcase (do the other stuff) page
 		- student listings
 			- student name
-			- blurb
+			- blurb (~50 words)
 			- image
 			- link to previous project
 		- link to form page
-		- single link back to homepage (why?)
+		- single link back to homepage (in case the user wants to go back)
 	- Input form page
 		- input for name
 		- input for blurb